As an Amazon Associate I earn from qualifying purchases.

 Luckily, knowing how to correctly launder clothing before listing it will save you a ton of headaches.
 Here’s what we do:

-How To Wash Clothing for eBay or Poshmark
+How To Wash Thrift Store Clothing For Resale

 - Follow the label’s instructions: Check the label of the item before you wash it.
 It’s basically instructions from the manufacturer after all.
 If it says “Dry Clean Only” it’s probably right and I wouldn’t risk washing it.
-However, if it says “Dry Clean Recommended” you’re usually safe to handwash it gently and dry it flat.
-If it says that washing is okay, let’s move one!
+However, if it says “Dry Clean Recommended” you’re usually safe to hand wash it gently and dry it flat.
+If it says that washing is okay, let’s move on!

 - Use gentle soap: Use a natural or gentle soap.
 Not only will it be easier on the fabric but it will be less likely to leave residue behind.

 - Opt for cold water: Washing with cold water is much easier on fabrics than warm or hot water washing.
 A fabric’s color is retained more by washing it in cold water.
 Hot water is typically used in whites (socks, underwear) and for towels.
 That is fine, but wash everything else in cold water.
 You will save your clothing and save on your hot water heating bill.
 Bonus!

 - Proper prep: Before you wash an item, zip up the zipper, secure buttons, tie up strings, and use a delicates-bag for fine items like lingerie and bras.
 Taking these steps helps to prevent damage from the interaction.

 - Take it easy: Pick the most gentle washing cycle for each load.
 Common sense says that the less twisting, tugging, spinning, and pulling happens in a washer, the happier your fabrics will be.
 Gentle treatment of fabric creates a longer life span.